Atlantic slave trade: African participation

-African partners, including rulers, traders and military aristocrats, played a direct role in the slave trade.
-They sold slaves acquired from wars or through kidnapping to Europeans or their agents.
-Those sold into slavery were usually from a different ethnic group than those who captured them, whether enemies or just neighbors.
-These captive slaves were considered "other", not part of the people of the ethnic group or "tribe"; African kings were only interested in protecting their own ethnic group, but sometimes criminals would be sold to get rid of them.
+Africans, including rulers, traders and military aristocrats, played a direct role in the slave trade.
+They sold slaves acquired from wars to increase their personal wealth and thus their power.
+Per Thornton, there was a very large preexisting slave population in Africa when the first Europeans arrived and during the entire period of the slave trade.
+Those sold into slavery were usually from a different ethnic group than those who captured them, whether enemies or just neighbours.
+These captive slaves were considered "other", not part of the people of the ethnic group or "tribe".

-Most other slaves were obtained from kidnappings, or through raids that occurred at gunpoint through joint ventures with the Europeans.
 The kingdom of Dahomey supplied war captives to European slave traders.
-Dahomey King Agaja, who ruled from 1718 to 1740, took control of key trade routes for the Atlantic slave trade by conquering the neighbouring kingdoms of Allada in 1724 and Whydah in 1727.
-A decrease in the slave trade in the area was observed after this conquest, however Agaja did create significant infrastructure for the slave trade and actively participated in it towards the end of his reign.
+The Dahomey King Agaja, who ruled from 1708 to 1732, took control of key trade routes for the Atlantic slave trade by conquering the neighbouring kingdoms of Allada in 1724 and Whydah in 1727.
+According to Falola and Warnock, control of this coast brought Dahomey into contact with the Dutch, the French, and the English, following which slavery became a state monopoly and the "cornerstone of the Dahomean economy", with extensive plantations maintained by slave labour.

-According to Pernille Ipsen, author of Daughters of the Trade: Atlantic Slavers and Interracial Marriage on the Gold Coast, Africans from the Gold Coast (present-day Ghana) also participated in the slave trade through intermarriage, or cassare (taken from Italian, Spanish, or Portuguese), meaning 'to set up house'.
-It is derived from the Portuguese word 'casar', meaning 'to marry'.
+Africans from the Gold Coast (present-day Ghana) participated in the slave trade through intermarriage, or cassare, meaning 'to set up house', derived from the Portuguese 'casar', meaning 'to marry'.
 Cassare formed political and economic bonds between European and African slave traders.
 Cassare was a pre-European-contact practice used to integrate the "other" from a differing African tribe.
-Early on in the Atlantic slave trade, it was common for the powerful elite West African families to marry off their women to the European traders in alliance, bolstering their syndicate.
-The marriages were even performed using African customs, which Europeans did not object to, seeing how important the connections were.
+Early on in the Atlantic slave trade, it was common for elite West African families to marry their women to European traders in alliance, bolstering their syndicate.
+The marriages were even performed using African customs, which Europeans did not object to, given how important the connections were.